undergrad-partner-school

 Financial Aid

-Be it a grant, loan, scholarship, or work-study program, any type of financial help can be a great deal for many students.
-If you want to find out more about need-based and non-need-based aid at Tillamook Bay Community College, here are some recent data you should consider.
+Obtaining some financial support in forms of grants, loans, scholarships or work-study programs can be very important for finishing your studies.
+If you are interested in finding out more about need-based and non-need-based aid at Tillamook Bay Community College, here are some recent data you should take into consideration.

-The most recent records show that 59 freshmen received some sort of financial help.
+The most recent figures show that financial help was given to 59 freshmen.
 The average amount of financial aid given to students was $7,551.

 Need-based

-There were 161 students who obtained need-based financial aid of any kind.
+161 students received some form of need-based financial aid.
 Need-based college-administered scholarship and grant aid at Tillamook Bay Community College is available to international students.
-The total number of students (including freshmen) who were determined to have financial need was estimated to be 193.
-The amount of federal need-based scholarships/grants awarded to the students at this institution added up to $929,500, and state $250,179.
+The overall number of students (including freshmen) who were determined to have financial need was 193.
+The amount of federal need-based scholarships/grants awarded to the students at this institution stood at $929,500, and state $250,179.
 The students of Tillamook Bay Community College received the -institutional need-based aid in the amount of $75,801, and external in the amount of $106,768.

 $749